FOUT is what I’m calling the flash of unstyled text that you get while using @font-face in Firefox and Opera.

 The one serious caveat to this technique is: The page will not be visible

-until all content, iframes, remote scripts, fonts, and images are downloaded.
-(I added a three second bailout condition, read below.)
+until all content, iframes, remote scripts, fonts, and images are downloaded. for a maximum of three seconds (I added a three second bailout condition, read below.)

 This should run in the

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16